cloudflare/cloudflare-docs/content/cloudflare-one/identity/users/session-management.md

 You can set an application session duration ranging from immediate timeout to 1 month.

 1. In the [Zero Trust dashboard](https://dash.teams.cloudflare.com), navigate to **Access** > **Applications**.
-2. Locate the application you want to configure and click **Edit**.
+2. Locate the application you want to configure and select **Edit**.
 3. In the **Overview** tab, select a **Session Duration** from the dropdown menu.

 ## Revoke user sessions